-While students act and perform on stage as part of their regular curriculum each year, there are two major lower school dramatic performances each year.
-In mid-spring, fourth graders present the annual production of "Oh, California!," a play set in and tied to their study of California history.
-At the end of the year, second graders perform and sing in “Tall Tale Plays” to culminate the year of lower school performing arts.
-Smaller dramatic projects are also performed throughout the year, such as the third grade collaborative poem interpretation, (2015’s “Jabberwocky”), for example.
+While students act and perform on stage as part of their regular curriculum each year, there are two major Lower School dramatic performances each year.
+In mid-spring, 4th-Graders present the annual production of "Oh, California!," a play set in and tied to their study of California history.
+At the end of the year, 2nd- graders perform and sing in “Tall Tale Plays” to culminate the year of Lower School performing arts.
+Smaller dramatic projects are also performed throughout the year, such as the 3rd Grade collaborative poem interpretation, (2015’s “Jabberwocky,” for example).

-In the fifth and sixth grades, students take both vocal music and instrumental music (World Band or Orchestra) each week, plus a semester of general music instruction.
-The seventh and eighth graders commit themselves to one of three ensembles to be part of each year: Orchestra, World Band, or Chorus.
-In addition, a small group of students are selected for the Middle School Jazz Band that performs at a variety of school functions for various audiences.
+In the 5th and 6th Grades, students take both vocal music and instrumental music (World Band or Orchestra) each week, plus a semester of general music instruction.
+The 7th- and 8th-Graders commit themselves to one of three ensembles to be part of each year: Orchestra, World Band, or Chorus.
+In addition, a small group of students are selected for the Middle School Jazz Band, which performs at a variety of school functions for various audiences.

 Come Together (The Beatles)

 Dugatti Vugbe (Traditional West African xylophone piece)